 This course covers lighting extensively and includes several techniques.
 You will learn how to shoot architecture without lights, with strobes and umbrellas, also with a flash unit.
 If you currently have strobes and umbrellas: perfect!
 If you do not, you can buy some or maybe rent some in your area.
 If you feel you will never use studio strobes for anything else like portraits, but you have one or several flash units, then consider light stands and white umbrellas to attach your flash unit to.

-You are welcome to obtain your lighting gear from the store of your choice, but here is cost effective gear from our partner Adorama:
+You are welcome to obtain your lighting gear from the store of your choice, but if you have any questions please email me at: [email protected]

 Instructor: Charlie Borland